-But if your business has been predominantly offline until now, the thought of inventory management across channels might be unfamiliar territory.
-Luckily, there’s an easy solve for this.
+If your business has been predominantly offline until now, the thought of inventory management across channels might be unfamiliar territory.
+Luckily, there’s an easy solution for this.

 Launching a new arm of your business means you now need to connect your offline POS (point-of-sale) system to your online ecommerce platform.
 Just like any relationship, communication is the key to success.
 This integration is essential to the connection between your two main business channels.

 “Integrating point of sale with ecommerce is a must for any retailer that’s doing business online and offline.
 You want your channels to “talk” to each other, so that sales, inventory, and customer data flow smoothly from one system to the next.
-This saves you time, reduces double-entry, and minimizes human error.” — Francesca Nicasio, Retail Expert, Vend Point of Sale
+This saves you time, reduces double-entry, and minimises human error.” — Francesca Nicasio, Retail Expert, Vend Point of Sale.

 In this article, we’re delving into the why, what and how of the all-important point-of-sale system (POS) ecommerce store integration.